Add Harmonic Content to Your Mix with Vitamin by Waves Audio

 Vitamin Sonic Enhancer by Waves Audio

 Waves Vitamin is a multiband harmonic enhancer and tone-shaping plugin.
 It can make any track sound powerful and full of spark by mixing an enriched version with the original signal.
-What’s more, the controls of Vitamin are intuitive, easy to use and immediately responsive.
-They enable you to smooth or accentuate punchiness and dynamics, determine the crossover frequency points between the plugin’s five bands, and control the mix of the direct signal with its enhanced version.
-To top it all off, when Vitamin is in stereo mode, each band has a width control that lets you create wider sound images or make room for a vocal right in front of the mix – a great tool for mastering.
+What's more, Vitamin controls are intuitive, easy to use, and immediately responsive.
+They enable you to smooth or accentuate punchiness and dynamics, determine the crossover frequency points between the plugin's five bands, and control the mix of the direct signal with its enhanced version.

-In the next tutorial, I will guide you thru its user interface and demonstrate a couple of audio examples, both on solo tracks and the master channel.
+To top it all off, when Vitamin is in stereo mode, each band has a width control that lets you create more comprehensive sound images or make room for a vocal right in front of the mix – a great tool for mastering.
+In the following tutorial, I will guide you through its user interface and demonstrate a couple of audio examples, both on solo tracks and the master channel.
 We will start as usual by adding an instance of Vitamin on the snare track within SoundBridge: DAW.

 The Interface

 The Vitamin interface is designed to look a bit like a mixer.
-So, the central portion of the interface includes sliders which are controlling five adjustable frequency bands.
+So, the central portion of the interface includes sliders, which control five adjustable frequency bands.
 In the upper part, we can see a graphical representation of the frequency band.
-You can see LO (low), LM (low mid), HM (high mid) and HI (high) bands.
+You can see LO (low), LM (low mid), HM (high middle), and HI (high) bands.
+As mentioned above, the values in the boxes are adjustable by dragging.
+Below that, we can see the sliders which control the amount of processing you can apply to each band.

-The little box in the right side called PUNCH is an embedded transient shaper/compression.
+Furthermore, below this section, there are five rotation knobs which are controlling the stereo width of each band.
+The handy feature is the DIRECT slider, which contains the amount of the unprocessed signal to mix between unprocessed and processed signal.
+The little box on the right side, called PUNCH, is an embedded transient shaper/compression.
 You can use it to polish the dynamics of the overall signal further.
 Besides that, there are INPUt and OUTPUT knobs.
-Use them to set the correct value of the signal in order to avoid unwanted clipping.
+Use them to set the correct value of the movement to avoid unwanted clipping.

 Audio Examples